 • Equity, Diversity, Inclusion (EDI) – The Workshop Organizers are committed to promoting and practicing EDI principles.
 We strive to create an inclusive environment that celebrates the richness of diverse perspectives, experiences, and backgrounds.
 Through a collective effort, we have intentionally planned this workshop to provide equitable access to learning and networking opportunities and ensure that all participants, feel valued, respected, and heard

-• Location – Our meeting room is located on the second floor of the hotel
+• Location – Our meeting room is located on the ninth floor in the banquet wing of the hotel.

 • Workshop Attire – Dress to your level of personal preference